gajabaar/gajabaar/apply.markdown

 - April 07, 2023 at 7PM NPT

 <a target="_blank" href="https://calendar.google.com/calendar/event?action=TEMPLATE&amp;tmeid=Mzh0MGowNjdkam1naTI5a2twa3ZoMDc3Y3VfMjAyMzAzMjRUMTMxNTAwWiBwYTEwMzhAbnl1LmVkdQ&amp;tmsrc=pa1038%40nyu.edu&amp;scp=ALL">Click here to add the info session events to your Google Calendar</a>
+ or join with the link [https://meet.google.com/bjc-qxoc-fut](https://meet.google.com/bjc-qxoc-fut) on the day at the time.

 ## Application Submission Workflow
 First of all, sign up for discord and join gajabaar server